-SIC Code 791 a. and b.
+SIC Code 791a and b

 Minor and Major Reception Facilities

-SIC Code 794 Commercial Sports
+Commercial Sports

-- 3. All uses permitted in the CV, Civic District are allowed in the areas designated as Civic as shown in "Exhibit B Use Areas".
+III.
+All uses permitted in the CV, Civic District are allowed in the areas designated as Civic as shown in "Exhibit C - Land Use Areas."
 The uses permitted in the CV District are subject to the same requirements applicable to the uses in the CV District, as set out in the Mesquite Zoning Ordinance.
-For example, a use permitted in the CV District only by conditional use permit ("CUP") is permitted in this district only by CUP. - 4.
-The following use shall be permitted in the areas designated Open Space as shown in "Exhibit B Use Areas". - a) Public Golf Courses, Playgrounds and Parks - b) Arboreta, Botanical Gardens (Public) - c) Accessory Uses and Structures - 1.
-Accessory Structures (Private) (Buildings, garages, patio covers, decks, carports, fences, signs, swimming pools, spas, antenna, satellite dishes, game courts, flagpoles) - 2.
-Refuse Containers - 3.
-Landscape Irrigation Systems - 4.
-Ponds (Over 1 1/2 feet deep) - 5.
-Wireless Telecommunication Facilities within the PD as defined in Section 1-700 of the Mesquite Zoning Ordinance may be permitted with the approval of a Conditional Use Permits.
+For example, a use permitted in the CV District only by conditional use permit ("CUP") is permitted in this district only by CUP.

+- IV.
+The following use shall be permitted in the areas designated Open Space as shown in "Exhibit C Land Use Areas."

+- A. Public Golf Courses, Playgrounds and Parks.

+- B. Arboreta, Botanical Gardens (Public).

+- C. Accessory Uses and Structures.

+- 1. Accessory Structures (Private) (Buildings, garages, patio covers, decks, carports, fences, signs, swimming pools, spas, antenna, satellite dishes, game courts, flagpoles).

+- 2. Refuse Containers.

+- 3. Landscape Irrigation Systems.

+- 4. Ponds (Over 1 1/2 feet deep).

+- V. Wireless Telecommunication Facilities within the PD as defined in Section 1-700 of the Mesquite Zoning Ordinance may be permitted subject to approval of a Conditional Use Permit.